NodeScriptLang/guides/src/guide/graph-anatomy.md

 ## Modules

 Every node is powered by a specific _module_.
-A module dictates which inputs are supported and how is output calculated.
+A module dictates which inputs are supported and how an output is calculated.

 One simple way of thinking of those is: modules are functions, and each node is a function call with specific arguments.